bernardjason/crud4playplugin/README.md

 database and provide a rest api for it that offers create read update delete.
 I use Slick for the database access.

+from the demo blog project for example

+GET     /tables/blog ( with optional query params sortBy and direction)

+GET     /tables/blog/<primary key>

+POST    /tables/blog

+PUT     /tables/blog

+DELETE  /tables/blog/:blog_id

+slick,controller and routes generated from single configuration file.

+You have to create the database as well as configure it in application.conf

 There are sample test projects under directory

 a simple project